 - Overexposure to UV-C: Skin cancer, eye damage, permanent DNA structure altering.

-As aforementioned, when present in small amounts, ozone does not pose a threat for human health, so beware that ozone generators are actually safe for use toward air purification as the systems are designed to produce low levels and not interfere with your well-being.
+As aforementioned, when present in small amounts, ozone does not pose a threat to human health, so beware that ozone generators are safe for use toward air cleaning as the systems are intended to produce low levels and not interfere with your well-being.

-The advancements presented by UV technology in the domain of air purification systems are undeniable, presenting what is for sure the most efficient manner to obliterate microorganisms from the air we breathe to create a safer habitat indoors.
-Typically safe as their construction is thought up so that the production of ozone won’t be an issue, the systems are the preferred choice of many customers in rooms where sanitized air is imperious, like the nursery, child’s room, or bedroom.
+The advancements presented by UV technology in the domain of air purification systems are undeniable, presenting what is for sure the most efficient manner to obliterate microbes from the air we inhale to make a safer habitat indoors.
+Typically safe as their construction is thought up so that the creation of ozone won’t be an issue, the systems are the preferred choice of many customers in rooms where sanitized air is imperious, like the baby’s room or bedroom.

-Now that you know that UV air purification systems are safe and have gained the needed insight regarding how they work, draw a comparison to other technologies used in air filter systems like HEPA filtration and activated carbon filtration, and make an informed choice regarding the product that best suits your needs.
+Now that you know that UV air purification systems are harmless and have gained the needed insight regarding how they function, draw a comparison to other technologies used in air filter systems like HEPA filtration and activated carbon filtration, and make an informed choice regarding the product that best suits your needs.